Counseling Center

 • To provide individual, group, couple, and family counseling to students who may be experiencing psychological, behavioral, or learning difficulties

-• To provide support of a culture that provides honesty, integrity, and respect for all individuals and supports learning
+• To provide a culture that supports honesty, integrity, and respect for all individuals and supports learning

 • To provide programming focused on the developmental needs of college students to maximize their potential for academic and personal development